 Rabbits are highly intelligent and social animals yet in laboratories, they live in isolation inside cages.

-In 2017, 198 experiments were carried out on animals, including 10,362 rabbits.
-152 experiments were carried out on rabbits that were categorised as severe.
+In 2018, over 11,000 rabbit experiments took place.
+Hundreds of these experiments carried out on rabbits were categorised as severe.

 “Liberty is a beautiful rabbit rescued from the lab.
 I discovered her in a beautiful safe place at an animal sanctuary where she was waiting to be fostered out to a loving family.
 My intention, as always, when I visit the sanctuary is to adopt a rabbit, so when I saw her cuddled up to her friend my heart melted for the two of them.
 I was told she was ex-lab and my eyes filled with tears immediately.
 Knowing what she has been through and how innocent she looks broke my heart.
 I picked her up and gave her the biggest hug ever.
 I didn’t want to let go, feeling like I needed to protect her and make her feel safe.
 So I brought her and her cuddle friend home with me to be introduced to my other two rescue bunnies, Bramley and Humbug.
 I separated them to slowly introduce them to each other.
 They play in a big garden attached to a small stable, which is their sleeping quarters and where they can chill during the day if needed.
 I watched her walking around her part of the garden.
 I noticed her friend was cleaning her eye and licking her ears, and I also noticed she was overweight and was making strange head movements.
 I named her Liberty because she is free from the horrors of animal testing.
 She can now live out her life in peace and free from fear.
 As the weeks have gone by I’ve noticed Liberty seems deaf, maybe in one ear or both, and her head-swaying happens every time she stops walking.
 She wouldn’t let me get close to her initially but now she comes bouncing up to me and I freely stroke her without her going into her shell.
 She has now fully integrated into the family of bunnies and they all love her.
 She’s still a bit of a lonely bunny as in she will keep herself to herself and her original cuddle partner now seems to have left her to her own devices, probably knowing she is doing OK.
 Seeing her now still brings me to tears but as time goes on her personality is beginning to emerge.
 Liberty is my precious sweetheart.”